 The Black Flag

-Torches flared in the city of Scrum.
-They illuminated alleyways, pushed back the shadows, spurned the thieves and the murderers, all of whom had been happily minding their own business before the torch-lit procession came snaking down the street.
-In Scrum, to be a thief or a murderer is as much a respectable profession as any other, like a doctor or a lawyer – although lawyers are somewhat further down the ladder of respectability and doctors are hard to come by (most end up stabbed).
+Gas lamps flared in the city of Scrum.
+They illuminated alleyways, pushed back the shadows, spurned the thieves and murderers, all of whom had been happily minding their own business before the thrum of a dirigible's steam engine rippled down the street.
+In Scrum, to be a thief or a murderer was as much a respectable profession as any other, like a doctor or a lawyer – although lawyers were somewhat further down the ladder of respectability and doctors are hard to come by (most end up stabbed).

 King Kold was dying.